nicklaustrup/dungeonchat/.github/ISSUE_TEMPLATE/feature_request.md

 - Why is this important now?

 ## Proposed Solution
 Describe the UX + technical approach (components, data model, rules).
 Include alternatives considered.
+Use the Spec Template in `FUTURE_FEATURES.md` where possible.

 ## Scope
 - In Scope: